aditib738/my-website/content/authors/admin/_index.md

 ---

-:wave: I am a (rising) third year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School, and a PhD Scholar at the Stone Program in Inequality & Social Policy.
+:wave: I am a third year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School, and a PhD Scholar at the Stone Program in Inequality & Social Policy.
 I am currently building a research agenda on social norms and gender inequality across developing countries.

-When not trying to make sense of the world through data, I can be found cooking,
-{{< staticref "https://bhowmick-34728.medium.com/everything-i-have-painted-since-2020-8622c134f4c3" "newtab" >}}<ins>painting</ins>{{< /staticref >}}, or on long (slow) runs with my husband.
+When not trying to make sense of the world through data, I can be found birding, cooking, painting, or on long (slow) runs with my husband.

 {{< staticref "https://aditib738.github.io/mywebsite/Aditi_CV.pdf" "newtab" >}}<ins>Here</ins>{{< /staticref >}} is a link to my CV.